AutoMat: Enabling Automated Crystal Structure Reconstruction from Microscopy via Agentic Tool Use: Overview of AutoMat

-To date, no agent autonomously generates simulation-ready CIFs and predicts formation energies from a single real STEM image, thus completing a generalizable structure–property pipeline.
-To bridge this gap, we introduce \textbf{AutoMat}, a modular agent framework with advanced reasoning, enabling end-to-end modeling from pixel-level inputs to material property predictions.
+To date, existing agents are unable to autonomously generate simulation-ready CIFs and predict formation energies from a single real STEM image, thus completing a generalizable structure--property pipeline.
+To bridge this gap, we introduce \textbf{AutoMat}, an agent framework with advanced reasoning, enabling end-to-end modeling from pixel-level inputs to material property predictions.